- Home

 Evaluation of effectiveness of the Board of Directors

-To increase the effectiveness of the Board of Directors, we evaluate the effectiveness based on the results of questionnaires of directors and corporate auditors.
-We also leverage the results of surveys in the operation of the Board of Directors.
+To increase the effectiveness of the Board of Directors, we evaluate its effectiveness based on questionnaires filled out by directors and corporate auditors.
+We also use the results of the surveys in the operations of the Board of Directors.

 Overview of results of the effectiveness evaluation of the Board of Directors

-The Board of Directors has a well-balanced composition, with internal and external officers with diverse experience and insights, including female and non-Japanese members.
+The Board of Directors has a well-balanced composition, with internal and external officers with diverse experience and insights.
 Its size is appropriate for having sufficient communications and lively discussions.
-Meanwhile, a future task is to develop candidate human resources for appointing directors with expertise in strategies to strengthen R&D and other areas as well as female internal directors.
+At the same time, future challenges include the appointment of non-Japanese and female directors and directors with knowledge in the areas of corporate management, legal affairs, the digital transformation (DX) of manufacturing, and other areas. - Status of operation

 To help the Board of Directors conduct meaningful discussions, materials are distributed to its members before a meeting is held, thus having them understand the background, purpose, and content of each agenda.
 In addition, where necessary, explanations are given by the secretariat to the Board of Directors or others.
-The set frequency of meetings is also appropriate, and meetings are also held as necessary.
-On the other hand, while improvements have been made in the early presentation of materials, there is room for improvement in the earlier provision of materials and prior explanations about important matters.
-In addition, in the case of an important matter, holding repeated deliberations, such as holding an extraordinary meeting of the Board of Directors without waiting for a regular meeting, will further vitalize the operations of the Board of Directors.
+The set frequency of meetings is also appropriate.
+While improvements have been made in the early presentation of materials, there is room for improvement in the earlier provision of materials and prior explanations to outside officers.
+In addition, in the case of an important matter, holding repeated deliberations, such as holding an extraordinary meeting of the Board of Directors without waiting for a regular meeting, will further vitalize the operations of the Board of Directors. - Status of deliberations

 2. Future initiatives